nukleros/operator-builder/docs/workloads.md

 # Workloads

-Operator Builder uses configurations called "workloads."
+Operator Builder uses WorkloadConfig manifests to define "workloads."
 A workload represents any group of Kubernetes resources.
 For example, a workload could be an application with Deployment, Service and Ingress resources.
 A workload may also be a group of resources that provide a platform service.
-They can be any group of resources that make sense to deploy together.
-Here's an example of a simple workload definition for a hypothetical web application called "webapp":
+They can be any group of resources that logically group together.
+Here's an example of a simple WorkloadConfig for a hypothetical web application called "webapp":

     name: webapp
     spec: